The Dark Side of Photography: Bodie Edition -- Night Photography Workshop

 What to Bring

-- Your digital SLR camera.
+- Your Digital SLR or Mirrorless Camera.
 If you have two bodies, bring both.
 This is a

 digital photography class, but if you have a favorite point-and-shoot or old